Blessseddeveloper6/se-assignment-1-setting-up-your-developer-environment-Blessseddeveloper6/README.md

 1. Select Your Operating System (OS):
    Choose an operating system that best suits your preferences and project requirements.
 Download and Install Windows 11. https://www.microsoft.com/software-download/windows11

+   Installation of windows 11: I am not eligible to download windows 11.

 2. Install a Text Editor or Integrated Development Environment (IDE):
    Select and install a text editor or IDE suitable for your programming languages and workflow.
 Download and Install Visual Studio Code. https://code.visualstudio.com/Download

+   Installation of VS code:

+Step 1: To download VS code, head over to their official website and click on the download options for windows.

+Step 2: Wait for some minutes for it to download.
+Then click on the VS code icon to open the installation process.
+Accept the terms and conditions.

+Step 4: choose a location for the running of VS code.
+Then click the next button.

+Step 5: click on the install button to install the vs code.

+After installing, the app will and then you are ready to use.

 3. Set Up Version Control System:
    Install Git and configure it on your local machine.
 Create a GitHub account for hosting your repositories.
 Initialize a Git repository for your project and make your first commit. https://github.com

+   Installation of version control(GIT)

+Step 1: To install Git on windows, go to the official website and click on the download link for windows.
+ Step 2: After downloading, click on the file to extract and install.
+There will be series of prompts during the installation process, such as :
+Reading and reviewing of the GNU public license Choosing of destination location for the app
+Choosing components to be installed.

+Sometimes it is better to leave the default recommendations and just click on NEXT.

+Once the installation is complete, click on the launch git bash button and then the FINISH button.

 4. Install Necessary Programming Languages and Runtimes:
   Instal Python from http://wwww.python.org programming language required for your project and install their respective compilers, interpreters, or runtimes.
 Ensure you have the necessary tools to build and execute your code.

+  Installation of python

+Step 1: To install python on windows, go to the official website, click on the download button to download the exe file of python according to your system’s capacity.

+Step 2:  Click on the install now button, a prompt will appear asking you to add the install app to path, click on it.

+Step 3: click on the install now button and wait for some minutes.
+After which it will be successful.
+You can then hover over your start button on the taskbar and search “command prompt”, open it as an administrator, then run the following prompt, “python –version”.
+This prompt will show if the python app was well installed.
+Step 4: go to your already installed VS code and then click on the extension icon, search for the verified python extension and install.

 5. Install Package Managers:
    If applicable, install package managers like pip (Python).